eladelrom/poet/effectiveidea/_posts/chat.md

   roomdb : roomdb
 });
 </pre>
 <br>
+Notice that we set our services folder directory as 'services/', we set the database to be MongoDB and the transporter to be 'engine.io'.
-Next, we want to create a service that roomsdb can use, so we can insert any messages into our Mongodb database;
+Next, we want to create a service that roomsdb can use, so we can insert any messages into our Mongodb database and can insert as well as read these messages;
 <br>
 <pre class="prettyprint">
-mkdir services
+> mkdir services
-vim services/insertchatmessage.js
+> vim services/insertchatmessage.js
 </pre>
 <br>
 The code below, will create the service we need and once it's called it will create the schema, data model and insert the data into the database;